-With a student enrollment of over 1,200 students, class sizes average 13, with a student to faculty ratio of 11:1.
+With a student enrollment of approximately 800 students, class sizes average 13, with a student to faculty ratio of 11:1.
 85 percent of professors have the terminal degree in their field.
 Our student body is diverse in every sense of the word.
 Specifically, approximately eight percent of our student body comes from outside of the United States, creating a deeply diverse and exciting experience for all of our students.

 Main CampusMonmouth, Illinois, United States0 - 5,000 on Campus<100,000 residents in MonmouthLanguage(s) spoken on campus: English